delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 This code is taken from [here](https://stackoverflow.com/questions/41883258/how-to-implement-a-binary-search).
 It's not essential to understand the Python code in order to understand the algorithm.

-This method may suit your book search better because books are normally sorted alphabetically.
+This method may suit your book search better because books are normally sorted alphabetically!
+If you know the alphabet and the positional number of each letter you could easily find any author you wanted!

 # Min and Max algorithms